adfinis/helm-charts/docs/argocd-app-of-apps.md

 ## The `argoconfig` library chart

 Inspired by various `common` charts.
-The [`argoconfig` library chart](https://github.com/adfinis-sygroup/helm-charts/tree/master/charts/argoconfig) helps us add keep charts that manage Argo CD `Application` resources generic to some degree.
+The [`argoconfig` library chart](https://github.com/adfinis-sygroup/helm-charts/tree/master/charts/argoconfig) helps us keep charts that manage Argo CD `Application` resources generic to some degree.

-It provides the `argoconfig.application` helper function which scaffolds an `Application` resource like so.
+It provides the `argoconfig.application` helper function which scaffolds an `Application` resource like so:

 ```yaml
 apiVersion: argoproj.io/v1alpha1